Introduction

 1. William Thornton in 1804

-With those hints and access to books with engravings of elevations and floor plans of Neo-classical British country houses, Thornton drew a new design.
-In January 1793 when presented with Thornton's designs as well as Stephen Hallet's, President George Washington chose Thornton's.
+In January 1793, when presented with Thornton's designs as well as Hallet's, the president chose Thornton's.
 Despite having inspired Hallet to tackle the problem of designing such a complex building, Secretary of State Thomas Jefferson quickly fed his boss's enthusiasm.
 Thornton's simple and elegant design won him over.
 Then, not five months later, Hallet convinced Jefferson that they had been fooled by an amateur.
 What Thornton had designed could not be built.
 Every architect and builder who saw Thornton's design agreed.
 Want of headroom and light led the long list of problems.
 Thornton's sole professional credential was an M. D. from a Scottish medical school making him no match for the committee of architects and builders that Jefferson convened.
 They endorsed a new design drawn by Hallet.
 But for the rest of their lives, the first and third presidents could not quite admit that awarding Thornton the prize for the best design was a mistake.
 Jefferson saved faced by assuring the president that Hallet's new design preserved the ideas of Dr. Thornton.

 None of its troubling beginnings is writ large in the Capitol today, which in this context is better called the New Capitol.
 Thornton made a design for the Old Capitol.
 How much of what was built actually followed his design is problematical.
 Work on it began in 1793 and it wasn't finished until 1829, a year after Thornton died.
 Contemporaries gave more credit to Benjamin Latrobe who worked on the project from 1803 to 1811 and then from 1815 to 1817, and Charles Bulfinch who carried on until a wooden Dome covered a stone Rotunda.
 It reigned on Capitol Hill long enough to be immortalized in an 1846 photograph.
 Five years later work began on the New Capitol which, by 1865, swallowed the Old.